- What Is a Calcutta in Golf?

-- Upon completion of the tournament, winnings must be paid out to winning owners.
+- Upon tournament completion, winnings must be paid out to winning owners.

 In terms of professional golf, the auction pools are minute, but for amateurs, it is a huge incentive to participate in Calcutta betting for a golf tournament.

 Know the Payouts

-Knowing how many teams will be receiving payouts can influence your betting decision.
+Knowing how many teams will receive payouts can influence your Calcutta golf bet.
 If only the winning team receives prize money, your betting should be vastly different from when up to 5 teams receive a payout.

-In a charity even that pays the complete pool to the charity, the winning teams typically receive prizes that have been donated, supplied by sponsored companies, or the golf club.
+In a charity event paying the complete pool to the charity, the winning teams typically receive prizes from sponsored companies or the golf club.

-A good strategy to maximize your payout is to pay less for a team that is not likely to win if the payout goes to multiple teams but a bad strategy when only one team is getting paid out.
+A good strategy to maximize your payout is to pay less for a team that is not likely to win if the payout goes to multiple teams, but it’s a bad strategy when only one team is getting paid out.

 Study the Players

-Before playing golf in Calcutta, research the players before the auction will save you money and some tears.
+Before playing golf in Calcutta, research the players before the auction to save you money and frustration.

 It would furthermore be advisable to investigate their performance during tournaments to see if there is any manipulation of their handicaps.

-Doing the investigation will assist you when deciding on the player or team to acquire at the auction.
+The investigation will help you choose the player or team to acquire at the auction.

 Calcutta in golf has nothing to do with your golfing ability and rates high on the betting scale.

-Due to the amounts of money wagered, the system is in a way open to manipulation.
-Unlikely as it may be in the gentlemen’s sport of golf, no-one expected it to happen in a team game like cricket either.
+Due to the amount of money wagered, the system is open to manipulation.
+Unlikely as it may be in the gentlemen’s sport of golf, no one expected it to happen in a team game like cricket.

-This is a clever way of raising money for charity though and you could experiment with this on your next golf day.
+This is a clever way of raising charity money, though you could experiment with this on your next golf day.

-Amateur players are not allowed to compete for prizemoney under the rules of the USGA, but they are allowed to partake in gambling.
+Amateur players are not allowed to compete for prize money under the rules of the USGA, but they are allowed to partake in gambling at a Calcutta event.